asadovka/cyb_web2/docs/Vision_and_Scope.md

 Transaction table.
 Headers:

 - Hash [string] - transaction hash
-- Confirmation delay [number + seconds] - time of confirmation minus time of getting into mempool
+- Time [number + seconds] - time of getting into block or confirmation minus time of getting into mempool
 - From [hash] - hash of input
 - To [hash] - hash of output
 - Value [number + currency] - transaction value in ETH